 Finding IP Location

-If you are using CDN for web acceleration, then CDN provider will resolve your DNS to multiple IP’s based on request origin.
+If you are using CDN for web acceleration, then the CDN provider will resolve your DNS to multiple IPs based on request origin.
 There might be a situation where a user says the slow-loading application, and you want to check if a request is resolving to the nearest network location.

 IP Location – find the IP country, city, ISP

-IP2Location – another online tool which does the job
+IP2Location – another online tool that does the job

 DNS changes may take up to 24 hours to be reflected globally.
 If you are receiving issues like changes are not reflected from the particular location, then the following tool will help you to check what IP your domain is resolving to.